HaloOfBlocks/AdditionalGuns/README.md

 ### 🔨 Contributing

-If you would like to submit a weapon to add to the mod, you can either comment, or let us know on discord, we're all in [MrCrayfish's Discord](https://discord.gg/mrcrayfish) server!
+If you would like to submit a weapon to add to the mod, you can either comment, PR, or let us know on discord, we're all in [MrCrayfish's Discord](https://discord.gg/mrcrayfish) server!

 ### 📜 Current Contributors